nightscout/trio-docs/docs/EN/operate/build.md

 ## Xcode Behaviors

 You can add Xcode Behaviors to your version of Xcode.
-These custom Behaviors only need to be added once time.
+These custom Behaviors only need to be added once.

 You will create two shell scripts and then add them to Xcode using the `Edit Behaviors` step below.